josePereiro/RandomWalkerUniverse/README.md

 those mentioned before, but based not on forces and accelerations but probability of chose a next step in one direction or another.
 My goal is that this can be use for eductive proposes to explaind key processes of life.
+I repeat, I'm a biologist so any help to improve the code is most than welcome.